 If you want garden vegetables for Christmas, pay careful attention to their harvest date on the seed packet.
 If you tend to experience freezing temperatures in early fall, plant root crops in raised beds.
-The allium bulbs should be pulled in fall and allowed to dry.
-Then store them in a cool dark location.
+The allium bulbs should be pulled in the fall and allowed to dry.
+Then store them in a cool, dark location.
 If you need them at Christmas, chop and freeze them.

 Other types of crops may have reached their peak in the summer, but you can still have them for Christmas if you lightly blanch them, freeze them on sheet pans, and bag them up in the freezer.
-Growing food for Christmas will often include preserved or frozen foods for best quality and in order to foil freezing weather.
+Growing food for Christmas will often include preserved or frozen foods for the best quality and in order to foil freezing weather.

 Starting Your Christmas Veggie Plot

-Cool season crops can be started indoors and planted out in April in most zones.
+Cool-season crops can be started indoors and planted out in April in most zones.
 Seeded root crops should be in the soil by May at the latest.
 You can start beans around the same time.
 They will not be growing in the winter but freeze beautifully.

 Potatoes can be planted as late as August and grow through fall.
 Before it freezes, pull all the taters and place them in a cool dark area.

-Don’t forget fruits.
+Don’t forget the fruits.
 Cranberries freeze well, as do apples for a pie.
 Squash and pumpkins keep a long time, or you can cook them and freeze the meat.

-With a little forethought, Christmas dinner will highlight your garden prowess and bring a bit of the warm weather into your home.
+With a little forethought, this Christmas dinner will highlight your garden prowess and bring a bit of the warm weather into your home.